Your dog is another member of your family, so why not provide them with a warm bed that they can call their own?

 These unique beds utilize a heating element hidden deep within the padding and fabric.
 To the undiscerning eye, they look like any other bed.
 Only your pooch will know that they're being spoiled and cared for.

-Beds come in a variety of shapes and sizes to suit any pup.
-Here's a collection of high-quality beds to spoil your furry friend.
+Heated pet beds come in a variety of shapes and sizes to suit any pup.
+Here's a collection of high-quality electric and self warming dog beds to spoil your furry friend.

 5 of the Best Heated Dog Beds